-Winter (December - March) temperatures ranged from 25 °F to 68 °F based on historical climatological data from the U.S. Air Force Combat Climatology Center, 14th Weather Squadron.
-Because even on warm days a significant drop in temperature after sunset by as much as 40 °F could have occurred, there was a risk of cold stress/injury when temperatures fall below 60 °F, which could have occurred from September - May.
-The risk assessment for Non-Freezing Cold Injuries (NFCI), such as chilblain, trench foot, and hypothermia, was Low based on historical temperature and precipitation data.
-Frostbite was unlikely to occur because temperatures rarely drop below freezing.
-However, personnel may have encountered significantly lower temperatures during field operations at higher altitudes.
-As with heat stress/injuries, cold stress/injuries were largely dependent on operational and individual factors instead of environmental factors alone.
+Winter (December - March) monthly mean daily minimum temperatures range from 22 °F to 37 °F with an average temperature of 28 °F based on historical climatological data from the U.S. Air Force Combat Climatology Center, 14th Weather Squadron.
+Because even on warm days a significant drop in temperature after sunset by as much as 40 °F can occur, there is a risk of cold stress/injury from September - April when monthly mean daily minimum temperatures fall below 50 °F. The risk assessment for Non-Freezing Cold Injuries (NFCI), such as chilblain, trench foot, and hypothermia, is Moderate based on historical temperature and precipitation data.
+The risk of frostbite is Low because average winter minimum temperatures are only slightly below freezing.
+However, personnel may encounter significantly lower temperatures during field operations at higher altitudes.
+As with heat stress/injuries, cold stress/injuries are largely dependent on operational and individual factors instead of environmental factors alone (Reference 11).